v-novaltd/LCEVCdecJS/docs/dec/queue.md

 is changed to match the frame size.
 If `renderAtDisplaySize` is set to `true` and the canvas size is smaller than the frame size, it will use the width of the canvas size and it will calculate the height using the aspect ratio of the frame.
-This is done to reduce the GPU performance and avoid supersampling.
+This is done to improve the GPU performance and avoid supersampling.

 Finally, call [render to screen](renderer.md#RenderToScreen) so the Renderer displays the frame on the canvas.